 Removal from the Clinical Setting for the Remainder of a Course: On the basis of more than one unsafe or unethical incident, a faculty member may determine, in consultation with DPND Director and Coordinator of Nutrition Sciences that a student needs to be removed from the field/clinical setting for the remainder of the course.
 Documentation of relevant incidents and notes regarding conferences with the student will be reviewed, as well as possible conferences with the student, and other faculty who have taught the student in previous clinical courses.
-If the instructor and DPND and Nutrition Sciences Directors deem that removal is appropriate, A written decision with rationale and with conditions that could allow for reinstatement in the field/clinical setting in subsequent semesters is provided to the student for his/her signature, and a copy is placed in the student's record.
-If the theory and field/clinical portion of the course are combined, the student will not be allowed to participate in the theory portion of the class until reinstatement occurs.
+If the instructor and DPND and Nutrition Sciences Directors deem that removal is appropriate, A written decision with rationale and with conditions that could allow for reinstatement in the field/clinical setting in subsequent semesters is provided to the student for his/her signature, and a copy is placed in the student will not be allowed to participate in the theory portion of the class until reinstatement occurs.
 The student has the right to challenge this academic determination under the academic grievance procedures found in the Student Grievance Policy.